Group Classes

 The lessons centre around music adventures - learning about and exploring music.
 Students learn music note time values, Hi/Lo sounds, musical dynamics (quiet and loud sounds), and how to use the voice to sing.
 They experiment with rhythms using rhythm instruments, start to learn how to play the piano, and explore how to create and navigate their own musical world.
 This class is a social way to experience music and learn how music exists in society.
 The class works around children's learning styles and auditory, tactile, visual, and movement are all incorporated into each lesson.

-Music for Little Mozarts: Level 2 (Starting Fall)
+Music for Little Mozarts: Level 2 CLASS IS NOW FULL

 Building on Level 1, this one-hour, 36-week class consists of exciting lessons with singing, listening, movement, rhythm activities, and the basics of piano playing.
 Mozart Mouse and Beethoven Bear and many other music friends join each class to help introduce all these music elements.